yentsun/korinets.work/content/pages/cv.rst

 - crave to automate things and remove human factor (starting from myself)
 - a perfectionist, always trying to find the optimal solution
 - my profession is also my hobby
-- I can listen to people and engage in productive dialog
+- I can actually listen to people and conduct a productive dialog
 - I try to deliver value ASAP
 - an exploring programmer, I like to experiment a lot